WorldsOrg/worldsbase/README.md

     ${VAULT_ADDR}/v1/sys/unseal
 ```

 This command will return a payload containing the root_token, which will be used in the next steps.
-Now we will mount a kv secrets engine at path `secret`:
+Next you will mount a kv secrets engine at path `secret`:
 ```bash
 export VAULT_TOKEN=<your root_token>